DeejayArroba/boilerplate/README.md

 Task|Description
 ----|-----------
-gulp dist|Packages the project in the dist directory gulp live|Packages the project in the dist directory and launches BrowserSync to live refresh the project in the browser gulp clean|Deletes the dist directory
+gulp dist|Packages the project in the dist directory gulp live|Executes ´gulp dist´ and uses BrowserSync to live refresh the project in the browser gulp clean|Deletes the dist directory

 ## File destinations